degatedev/protocols/packages/loopring_v3/DESIGN.md

 Note that user accounts and orders cannot be shared over different exchanges.
 Exchanges can decide to use the same Exchange contract to share orders and users' accounts if they desire.

-The Loopring contract is the creator of all exchanges built on top of the Loopring protocol.
+The Degate contract is the creator of all exchanges built on top of the Degate protocol.
 This contract contains data and functionality shared over all exchanges and enforces some minimal exchange settings, such as the forced withdrawal fee.

 ## Deposit Contract